tasduq/tasduq/README.md

 ## I'm a MERN Stack Developer and a Augmented Reality Enthusiast!

-- 🔭 I’m currently working on my MERN Projects and WEB 3.0 Blockchain Projects
+- 🔭 I’m currently working on my MERN Projects and AR based Web Apps
-- 👯 I am seeking employment with a company that plays a crucial role in the upcoming Web3 revolution, focusing on the fields of AI, AR, VR, and        Blockchain.
+- 👯 I am seeking employment with a company that plays a crucial role in the upcoming Web3 revolution, focusing on the fields of AR, VR, and        Blockchain.
 - ⚡ Fun fact: I am funny sometimes

 ### Connect with me: